Duration: 6 days / 5 nights

 Gardner Bay: Located on the northeast of the island, the site has a long and beautiful white sand beach inhabited by sea lion colonies.

-Islote Garnder and Islote Osborn: These islets are snorkeling sites where visitors will see an abundance of tropical fish, reef sharks, and turtles.
+Islote Gardner and Islote Osborn: These islets are snorkeling sites where visitors will see an abundance of tropical fish, reef sharks, and turtles.

-Day 4 (Wednesday): Sombrero Chino Island / James Island
+Day 4 (Monday): Santa Cruz Island / James Island

 James Island (Santiago): James Island is located between Isabela and Santa Cruz Islands.
 This Island offers a wide variety of seabirds, marine iguanas and fur seals.